Save an Average of $321* A Year on RV Insurance

 They received an A+ BBB (Better Business Bureau) rating, have 24 hours a day, 7 days a week service, and excellent full-time RV insurance policies.
 You can’t go wrong with them!
 They’re also available in all states.

 Finally, Progressive is a great option for insurance.
 Their insurance agency has good rates and customer support.
 However, Progressive also uses National General insurance, so they may have more expensive rates than if you were to go direct.
 (Read our full Progressive review here.)
 Fun fact, you can usually purchase Progressive through Roamly, but at a lower rate!

 In addition to recreational vehicle insurance, they also offer car insurance and homeowner’s insurance.
 You get get a multi-policy discount if you run all your insurance needs through the same company.

 Am I Required To Have RV Insurance?

-If you can drive it, like all vehicles, it is going to require at the least your states minimum liability insurance before you can take it on the road.
+If you can drive it, it is going to require at least your state’s minimum liability insurance before you can take it on the road.

 RV Insurance vs Car Insurance

 Yes, your RV is in essence very similar to a car so most car insurance companies will issue you a traditional auto insurance policy.
 However, this is going to create gaps in your coverage that can be costly if all that you have is an automobile insurance policy.